 Joseph's story welcomes us with open arms, summons us into the living room, and invites us to sit down awhile and listen.
-So many have found a dear companion in Joseph because his life displays much of the human experience.
+So many have found a dear companion in Joseph because his life displays so much of the human experience.
 We all "get" Joseph on some level.
 We can relate to him.
-We've probably never owned a multicolored robe that nearly cost us our lives or traveled as a slave by camel to a foreign land, but we patently understand difficult family relationships.
+We've probably never owned a multi-colored robe that nearly cost us our lives, or traveled as a slave by camel to a foreign land, but we understand difficult family relationships.
 We've experienced betrayal.
 We know unfair.
 Broken dreams have nearly sunk us.
-And almost every one of us has wondered at some point in our lives, Where is God?
+And almost every one of us has wondered at some point in our lives, where is God?

-Joseph's story doesn't necessarily answer all of our questions, but biblical stories rarely do.
-They actually accomplish something more important.
-Biblical stories reveal truths about God, our world, and ourselves, and in doing so, they sweep us into the much bigger story that's being told: the saving story of Jesus.
 In Finding God Faithful we'll discover that as epic and important as Joseph's account is, it's actually but a tiny act in God's grand narrative of redemption, The Story.
-While we study Joseph's story, we will pay best attention to God's.
+So while we study Joseph's story we will pay best attention to God's.

 So what does all of this mean for us?
-For the stay-at-home mom, the business owner, the newly married, or the single mom trying to make her way in the world in the twenty-first century?
 Well, I'm glad you asked.
 Genesis 37-50 (Joseph's account) reveals how deeply God loves us and wants us to love others-even those most difficult to love.
-(No matter who in your life is a challenging personality, just wait until you meet Joseph's brothers.
-They'll make your irritable Aunt Jane look like she's up for this year's Nobel Peace Prize.)
-On a very practical level, Joseph's life will encourage us to run for our lives from temptation, to serve when we're suffering, and to serve when we're prospering.
-And if you've ever wondered when to protect yourself from the people who have wounded you or when to lay down your defenses, throw your arms around your foes, and weep, Joseph's story can help.
-It doesn't give us a manual, but boy does it offer us an epic scene.
+On a very practical level, Joseph's life will affirm that we're to run from temptation, serve when we're suffering, and serve when we're prospering.
+And if you've ever wondered when to protect yourself from the people who have wounded you and when to lay down your defenses, throw your arms around your foes and weep, Joseph's story doesn't give us a manual, but boy does it offer us an epic scene.

 This is to say nothing of what Joseph's story teaches us about how God can take the stones thrown at us with evil intent and use them as the bedrock of His good plans for our lives.
-No one will ever describe the mystery quite like Joseph; "You planned evil against me; God planned it for good ... " (Gen. 50:20).
-Which brings us to another quite practical theme of Joseph's story: forgiveness.
-If Joseph could forgive his brothers, I imagine there's no one we can't learn to forgive.
+No one will ever describe the mystery quite like Joseph; "You planned evil against me; God planned it for good..."
+(Gen. 50:20).
+Which brings us to another most practical theme of Joseph's story: forgiveness.
+If Joseph could forgive his brothers I imagine there's no one we can't learn to forgive.

 For those of you who have ever wondered if your dark nights and crushing heartbreak were sure signs that God had forgotten or abandoned you, Joseph's story confidently tells us otherwise.
 In a faraway land, and later in a dismal prison, what more hopeful truth could be written than "God was with Joseph"?
 Whether in prison or in palace, His presence changes everything.
-Perhaps above all, in this study, I hope you will gather a richer understanding of God's promises, His faithfulness to His people, and the person of Jesus toward whom Joseph's entire story is aimed.
+Perhaps above all, what I hope you will gather from this study is a richer understanding of God's promises, His faithfulness to His people, and the person of Jesus toward whom Joseph's entire story is aimed.